tellor-io/TellorDocs/dev-documentation/usingTellor.md

 ---
 description: >-
-  This page is designed to give you a quick overview of using Tellor to get data into your smart contracts.
+  Now that you have Tellor integrated into your smart contracts, you'll want to know what to do on a daily basis to make sure you have timely and accurate updates to your price feed.
 ---

 # Using Tellor

-Now that you have Tellor integrated into your smart contracts, you'll want to know what to do on a daily basis to make sure you have timely and accurate updates to your price feed.

 ## Updating Values